max-tarika/github-open-pull-requests/README.md

 This API is designed to return the open pull requests for a given repo and the amount of commits for each pull request.

-## Code Example
+## API Example

-Example API response using Postman:
+Example API response using Postman: GET /pullReqs?url=https://github.com/max-tarika/github-open-pull-requests

 Example API response using the application interface: